DickerDackel/rpeasings/README.md

     `in_back`     `out_back`     `in_out_back`
     `in_elastic`  `out_elastic`  `in_out_elastic`

-Additionally, you can then put that eased value as input into a `lerp` function to add dynamics to an otherwise linear range.
+You can then use this value as a factor or e.g. as input for another `lerp` function.

 Have fun, once you started using one, you'll probably find usecases for them everywhere in your game...